Charles A. Woolley and H.H. Baily

 THE PHOTOGRAPHER COHORT

-Thomas Nevin belonged to a cohort of Tasmanian professional photographers of the 1860s-1880 which included his two partners Alfred Bock who was an accomplished sennotypist (until 1867) and Samuel Clifford whose output of stereographs was prodigious (1860s-1878).
+Thomas J. Nevin belonged to a cohort of Tasmanian professional photographers of the 1860s-1880 which included his two partners Alfred Bock who was an accomplished sennotypist (until 1867) and Samuel Clifford whose output of stereographs was prodigious (1860s-1878).
 From Bock he learnt studio portraiture, from Clifford he learnt stereography.
 Others with a close association were Charles A. Woolley who experimented with mega and micro photography and whose father furnished the cohort’s studios with carpets, tables, chairs, wall hangings etc from his furniture warehouse; Alfred Winter who was a society portraitist and landscape photographer; and the Nevin family friend, H. H. Baily who was also a press lithographer.
 Nevin was contracted on a continuing basis from 1871 to ca. 1886 to work with police as bailiff’s assistant and prisons photographer, an inglorious job by comparison with Alfred Winter’s government mandate at the Lands Dept, where he produced delicate and painterly vistas, or with Baily’s mandate to photograph Tasmania’s notable citizens for national and international exhibitions.
 In other words, Nevin worked almost exclusively for the Colonial government from 1873 when police realized the efficacy of ID photographs in cutting down the crime rate, while Baily and Winter retained their commercial base and gained special and high end commisions with the blessings of none other than the Governor.

 Charles A. Woolley: portrait of woman and child, late 1860s